OUGenomics/Bioinformatics-ARET-July2018/Prerequisites/readme.md

 ![start docker](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/docker_icon.PNG)

-Once docker is started, you'll need to open a powershell window.
+Once docker is started (this can take a minute or two; be patient), you'll need to open a powershell window.
 I pin my powershell icon to the taskbar.
 If you don't know where to find it, click the windows icon and type 'powershell' into the search bar:

 ![find powershell](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/finding_powershell.png)

+Test your docker installation by typing:

+>docker run hello-world

 ### GENERAL LINUX TUTORIALS